edicliuyang/Fungal-DBiT/README.md

 ## 📁 Repository Contents

-- `python/` — Scripts and notebooks used in the fungal-DBiT data analysis pipeline
+- `R analysis/` — Scripts and notebooks used in the fungal-DBiT data analysis pipeline
 - `images/` — Figures and diagrams used in publications or presentations
+- `Test_data/` — Include data for 50um resolution heart sample
+- `Figure_Processing/` — Include matlab code to process image and generate postion.txt
+- `Rawdata_processing/` — Include .sh and .py code to process raw sequencing data

 ---